chipoglesby/chipoglesby.github.io/_posts/blog/2018-05-11-newspapers.md

 operate.
 For analyses, it would give experts the chance to weigh in on visualizations and analyses.

+By using Git, you would be able to see the entire change history of an article from beginning to end.

 I have seen some newsrooms do this.
 [Fivethirtyeight for example publishes their data and and code behind their graphics on github](https://github.com/fivethirtyeight).